 Our students live in Washington, D.C. or in the immediate area of College Park, Maryland.
 The region — which we share with Georgetown, George Washington, Gallaudet, and Johns Hopkins Universities, among others — offers exceptional resources for linguists.
 It is home to speakers of countless languages from around the world, and home base to many national research agencies, including the National Science Foundation and the National Institutes of Health.
 It also provides the vibrant life of a major metropolitan area.

 The University of Maryland is located just outside of Washington D.C., four miles from the northeastern border and nine from the National Mall.
 Some of our students and faculty live downtown and commute by Metro (subway) to the College Park Green Line station, a ride of only 15-20 minutes.
 Popular neighborhoods near the Green Line include Petworth, Columbia Heights, Mt Pleasant, U Street and Adams Morgan.

 The capital city provides a rich cultural life, with the Kennedy Center, National Symphony Orchestra and the National Opera, alongside many casual venues for theater and popular music.
-At the heart of it are the several world-class (but free!) museums of the Smithsonian Institution, including the National Gallery of Art, the Hirshhorn Museum and Sculpture Garden, the National Museum of Natural History, the National Museum of the American Indian, and the National Museum of American History.
+At the heart of it are the many world-class (but free!) museums of the Smithsonian Institution – including the Hirshhorn Museum and Sculpture Garden, the Smithsonian American Art Museum, the National Museum of Natural History, the National Museum of the American Indian, the National Museum of American History, and the National Museum of African American History and Culture – as well as the National Gallery of Art.

-Nearby outdoor activities include the National Mall (satellite), the National Zoo, hiking at Great Falls National Park, or biking in Rock Creek Park, and slightly further away the Chesapeake Bay in Maryland and Shenandoah National Park in Virginia.
+Nearby outdoor activities include the many attractions of the National Mall (satellite) – including the Lincoln Memorial, Washington Monument, Jefferson Memorial, Vietnam Veterans Memorial and Martin Luther King Jr Memorial - as well as the National Zoo, hiking at Great Falls National Park, or biking in Rock Creek Park, and slightly further away the Chesapeake Bay in Maryland and Shenandoah National Park in Virginia.

 Washington is one of only seven U.S. cities to host five major league sports teams: the Redskins (football), the Wizards (basketball), the Nationals (baseball), the Capitals (hockey), and DC United (soccer).